 Mentorship Program

-Participants are selected through a competitive application process and receive a publishing contract with Little Book Press.
-Working closely with their mentor, successful mentees produce a picture book for a baby, toddler or preschool audience.
+Participants are selected through a competitive application process and receive a publishing contract to produce a picture book for a baby, toddler or preschool audience.

 By 2025 mentees Meg Riley and Garth Cochrane.